xeokit/sdk/README.md

 ### Model Representation and Semantics

 The SDK manages model representation and model semantics in two separate data structures.
 The SDK lets us just work with either of these aspects independently.
-You're free to ignore the semantic model, or use a different one.
-These representations are usable with or without a viewer, in the browser or NodeJS.
-Use them to generate files, convert file formats, or provide content for a viewer to render.
+You're free to ignore our semantic model (an ER graph), or use a different one.
+These representations are usable with or without a viewer, in Browser or NodeJS.
+Use them to generate models, convert models between file formats, or provide content for a viewer to render.

 | Package                                                                  | Modules                                                               | Description                                          |
 |--------------------------------------------------------------------------|-----------------------------------------------------------------------|------------------------------------------------------|